Inertia Pricing in Stochastic Electricity Markets

 \subsection{Equivalent System Inertia with Synchronous and Non-synchronous Providers}

 Traditionally, power system inertia refers to stored kinetic energy in the rotating mass of synchronous generators \cite{kundur2007power}.
-Each generator is characterized by its inertia constant $H_{gi}$ (in s), and its inertia response $\Delta P_{gi}$ (in MW) is captured as:
+Each generator is characterized by its inertia constant $H_{gi}$ (in s), and its inertial response $\Delta P_{gi}$ (in MW) is captured as:

-where $f$ is the real-time system frequency, ${f_0}$ is the reference system frequency (\unit[50 or 60]{Hz}) and ${P_{gi}^{\max}}$ (in MW) is the rated power of generator at node $i$.
+where $f$ is the real-time system frequency (in Hz), ${f_0}$ is the reference system frequency (\unit[50 or 60]{Hz}) and ${P_{gi}^{\max}}$ (in MW) is the rated power of generator at node $i$.

 On the other hand, \textit{virtual} inertia is an instant injection or withdrawal of electrical power as a response to frequency deviations from resources that do not naturally vary their power output as a function of system frequency.
 Instead, these resources require specific control policies that mimic the inertial response of rotating synchronous generators, e.g. a virtual synchronous machine (VSM) algorithm \cite{markovic2018lqr}.
-Thus, the inertia constant of ES at node $i$ ($H_{ei}$), which is a parameter in the VSM algorithm, can be set based on ES technical limits.
-That is, the ES inertia response can be computed as $H_{ei} P_{di}^{\max}$, where $H_{ei}$ is a decision variable and $P_{di}^{\max}$ is a parameter denoting the maximum discharging power of ES.
+Thus, the inertia constant of ES at node $i$ ($H_{ei}$, in s), which is a parameter in the VSM algorithm, can be set based on ES technical limits.
+That is, the inertial response of ES at node $i$ can be computed as $H_{ei} P_{ei}^{\max}$, where $H_{ei}$ is a decision variable and $P_{ei}^{\max}$ is a parameter denoting the maximum discharging power of ES.